cbirdlab/fltrVCF/readme.txt

         [filter settings]
                 -f <arg>        if set, controls filters to be run, in order.
 Argument should be 2 digit numbers or the term rmContig separated by spaces.
-				 -f "01 04 02 rmContig"  or  -f 01\ 04\ 02\ rmContig
+				 -f "01 04 02 rmContig"  or  -f 01\ 04\ 02\ 86
                                  will specify that filters 01, 04, and 02 will be run in succession.
-			         Then, rmContig will remove the contigs that had SNPs filtered by 02. rmContig should only be called after filters that remove SNPs.
-If rmContig is the only filter called, it will compare the newest vcf to the penultimate vcf, and remove contigs based upon the differences.
+			         Then, filter 86 will remove the contigs that had SNPs filtered by 02.
+                                 Filter 86 should only be called after filters that remove SNPs.
+If Filter 86 is the only filter called, it will compare the newest vcf to the penultimate vcf, and remove contigs based upon the differences.
 				 Filters are described in the config files.
 If -f is not set, the config file is used to determine the filters and order.
 If -f is